-- Provision of substitute products: Monopolist excel because their pr have no substitute.
-In order to cc them, there should be provision of substitute product.
+- Provision of substitute products: Monopolists excel because their pr has no substitute.
+In order to cc them, there should be the provision of a substitute product

 - For example, there should be an alternative power supplier mart from the Power Holding Company.

-- Privatization: Private individuals should re encourage to take over government corporations and agencies in order to eliminate monopoly from the system.
+- Privatization: Private individuals should be encouraged to take over government corporations and agencies in order to eliminate monopoly from the system.